 - For more information, please contact the Carey at 763.684.5425.

 Effort is made to clear City streets within 24 hours of the start of the snowfall.
 This requires approximately 12 hours of operations for a normal snowfall of 2 to 6 inches, beginning with arterials, and then follow with residential and cul-de-sac streets.
 Ice control is ordered as conditions warrant.

-The City will not be responsible for items, such as fence, timbers, posts, landscaping and sprinkler systems located in the boulevard.
+- The City will not be responsible for items, such as fence, timbers, posts, landscaping and sprinkler systems located in the boulevard.
 Any items damaged within the City right-of-way as a result of snow removal, would be the responsibility of the property owner, with the exception of turf damage caused from snow plowing.

 Storm sewers collect rain water run off from streets and other impervious surfaces and drain them into lakes or other natural wetlands.
 Please avoid raking leaves and other debris into these areas.
 Also avoid dumping hazardous wastes such as motor oil or anti-freeze into storm sewers.

 Protect Storm Drains Against Illicit Discharge

-If the street light is near you and you pay your home electric bill to the City of Buffalo, please utilize our 24 hour on-line Service Request program or call the City Center at (763) 682-1001 to report it.
+- If the street light is near you and you pay your home electric bill to the City of Buffalo, please utilize our 24 hour on-line Service Request program or call the City Center at (763) 682-1001 to report it.

-Traffic signal problems should be reported to Administration at 763-682-1181.
+- Traffic signal problems should be reported to Administration at 763-682-1181.
 They will determine whether the signal responsibility is that of the state, county, or city and notify the proper agency in order to have the problem corrected.